Sell your park to your residents

 The price the homeowners will pay is determined by negotiation between the homeowners and the park owner, just the park owner would negotiate with any private party.
 A key difference is that co-op members will look very carefully at the lot rent that will be required to cover the community’s operations and debt service.
 Typically, if purchasing the community requires large increases in lot rents, the members will choose not to purchase.

-Park conversions typically are financed both by banks and by the Community Loan Fund.
+Park conversions typically are financed by the Community Loan Fund, sometimes in partnership with a bank.
 As with any commercial transaction, both lenders require an appraisal.